-We have audited the financial statements of Sunrise Resources plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 30 September 2023, which comprise:
+We have audited the financial statements of Sunrise Resources plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 30 September 2024, which comprise:

-- the Group income statement and statement of comprehensive income for the year ended 30 September 2023; - the Group and Parent Company statements of financial position as at 30 September 2023; - the Group and Parent Company statements of changes in equity for the year then ended; - the Group and Parent Company statements of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the Consolidated income statement and Consolidated statement of comprehensive income for the year ended 30 September 2024; - the Consolidated and Company statements of financial position as at 30 September 2024; - the Consolidated and Company statements of changes in equity for the year then ended; - the Consolidated and Company statement of cash flows for the year then ended; and - the notes to the financial statements, including material accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group and the Parent Company financial statements is applicable law and UK adopted International Accounting Standards.
+The financial reporting framework that has been applied in the preparation of the Group's and the Parent Company's financial statements is applicable law and UK-adopted international accounting standards.